GraphingLib/GraphingLib/docs/handbook/histogram.rst

     mu = histogram.mean
     sigma = histogram.standard_deviation

-It is also possible to overlay a normal fit of the distribution simply by calling the :py:meth:`~graphinglib.data_plotting_1d.Histogram.add_pdf` (probability density function; currently, only normal is available):
+It is also possible to overlay a normal fit of the distribution simply by calling the :py:meth:`~graphinglib.Histogram.add_pdf` (probability density function; currently, only normal is available):

 .. plot::